tk421bsod/maximilian/README.md

 # maximilian

-An easy to use Discord bot with a web interface.
+An easy to use Discord bot.

 # Features